Farama-Foundation/stable-retro/README.md

 There is an effort to get this project to the [Farama Foundation Project Standards](https://farama.org/project_standards).
 These development efforts are being coordinated in the `stable-retro` channel of the Farama Foundation's Discord.
 Click [here](https://discord.gg/aPjhD5cf) for the invite

-Feel free to reach to the above Discord for any issues/suggestions/discussions related to stable-retro
+Feel free to reach out to the above Discord for any issues/suggestions/discussions related to stable-retro

 ## Supported specs: